Daisy Glasper

 How do you feel that the course has/is benefitting you?

-Just with going into industry.
-Obviously, you learn a lot when you’re in placements, but being in Newcastle College, around everyone who’s had a different level of industry experience in an array of fields within the cookery and catering sector has been a really enlightening experience.
+Mainly by going into industry.
+Obviously, you learn a lot when you’re in placements, but being in Newcastle College, around everyone who’s had a different level of industry experience in an array of fields within the cookery and catering sector, has been a really enlightening experience.
 There are 16 of us in my class and everyone has a different job within the industry, so the insight into all the kind of jobs I could be in – it’s not just ‘You’re a chef, that’s it’, there are all sorts of kitchens I could work in for the Royal Navy, the Army or more generally in restaurants.

 Have you done any work experience or a work placement as part of your course?

 Everywhere, really!
 Over the past couple of years I feel like I’ve been so many places, and I’ve learnt something different from each one.
 Last year I was pastry-focused, so I worked in Fenwick’s in Newcastle and in Patisserie Valerie in Spanish City, which was incredible, that was one of my favourite placements and I’d love to go back there at some point!
-Last November, for my General Cookery placement, I worked at Café 21 in town, but I’ve actually been employed there as a part-time job for a while now, so I work there on my placements on Tuesdays but also at the weekend, so normally I’m on the food preparatory side of it – I’ve done stints in the larder and in vegetable prep, which I’ve enjoyed because it’s challenged me to develop or expand on different skillsets than the skills I’ve used before.
+Last November, for my General Cookery placement, I worked at Café 21 in town, but I’ve actually been employed there as a part-time job for a while now, so I work there on my placements on Tuesdays but also at the weekend, so normally I’m on the food preparatory side of it – I’ve done stints in the larder and in vegetable prep, which I’ve enjoyed because it’s challenged me to develop or expand on different skillsets.

 In terms of finding and securing my placements, I had a lot of support from Newcastle College staff.
 They found a range of local service providers who needed trainee staff, placed us with different businesses and restaurants, and then we would have a trial shift to make sure we got on with our colleagues and they clicked with us.
 If that worked out, we could continue our employment there.
 For Café 21 though, I had to have a full interview process because they insisted on treating our placements as a professional job, which I think is a good policy because it made me think more about how to present myself professionally throughout the application process.
 We don’t normally get paid on placements, but I was paid for my work at Café 21, so after the term ends at Newcastle College I have the opportunity to stay on as a full-time employee, which is amazing!